Philodendrons have been popular since the Victorian times according to the University of Vermont.

 While a few factors can impact how often you should water your Philodendron birkin, a good estimate is once per week.

-These beauties like to have access to plenty of water, which serves to transport nutrients and oxygen to their big, beautiful leaves.
+These beauties like access to plenty of water, which serves to transport nutrients and oxygen to their big, beautiful leaves.

 That being said, there are some cautions to practice when watering your Philodendron, as overwatering can be hugely problematic and damage your plant, sometimes irreparably.